dhansel/IECDevice/examples/IECBasicSerial/README.md

 class.
 It can be used to connect a microcontroller (e.g Arduino Uno) to the Commodore IEC bus and communicate with the computer using a serial connection.

+As is, this device will show up as device #4 on the IEC bus.
+The device number can be changed by altering the `#define DEVICE_NUMBER 4` line in IECBasicSerial.ino.

 ## Wiring

 The following table lists the pin connections for this example for different microcontrollers